 This easy Black Bean Soup is ready in just 15 minutes but tastes like it has been simmering on the stove for hours.
 Made with pantry staples, this is a delicious weeknight soup.

 This Fifteen Minute Black Bean Soup is wholesome, easy to make, and packed with amazing flavors.
 Naturally vegan, gluten-free, and dairy-free, it makes the perfect healthy addition to any dinner table. for a hands-off version, consider this Slow Cooker Black Bean Soup.

 Because black beans are so versatile, we tend to stock up on them in bulk in my home.
-They can be used as the star ingredient in soups, salads, dips, burgers, and even brownies.
+They can be used as the star ingredient in soups, salads, dips, burgers, or black bean bowls.
 Seriously!
 This healthy black bean recipe has become one of my favorite ways to clear out the pantry.
-You probably already have most of the ingredients laying around, so it’s also super cost efficient.
+You probably already have most of the ingredients laying around, so it’s also super cost-efficient.

 Key Ingredients and Easy Swaps

 This dish is made with staple pantry ingredients, many of which you likely have at home already!
 The key ingredients you will need for this dish include:

 - Black beans: Loaded with tons of protein and fiber, these delicious beans are the star of this dish.
 If you are out of black beans, this also works with other beans.